 While it is resting you can create the marinade for your roast.
-Mix together garlic, balsamic vinegar, olive oil, sweet chili sauce, honey and hot sauce (to taste).
-I use Srirache hot sauce.
+Mix together garlic, balsamic vinegar, olive oil, sweet chili sauce, honey, and hot sauce (to taste).
+I use Sriracha hot sauce.
 I like the flavor and the heat that it provides.

 Now you have to allow your pork roast to absorb all those wonderful flavors.
 Let it marinate for between 2 and 6 hours.

 Prepare your BBQ to medium-high heat, you will want to grill your roast until it is nicely browned on all sides.
 Continue to cook your pork roast using the indirect cooking method.
 I recommend about 25 minutes per pound.
 If you are using a tenderloin roast you will need to reduce your cooking time.
 It will cook much quicker than some of the other thicker types of pork roasts.